wakey001/Battleship-Destroy/README.md

 ## User Goals
 * Know when it is the users go and not
 * Clear instruction as to how to play the game
-* Know the outcome of the game, win, lose or draw
+* Know the outcome of the game, win or lose
 ## User stories
 * As a user, I want to be able to personalise my game
 * As a user, I want to be clearly navigated through the game